neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 Overview of Documentation Annotations
 -------------------------------------

 There are not only documentation annotations that can be used.
-In FLOW3 annotations are also used in the MVC component, for defining aspects and advices for the AOP framework as well as for giving instructions to the Persistence framework.
+In TYPO3 Flow annotations are also used in the MVC component, for defining aspects and advices for the AOP framework as well as for giving instructions to the Persistence framework.
 See the individual chapters for information on their purpose and use.